Sebastian Leone: Judicial career

-However, Leone was averse to the fund-raising required for political office, so in 1976, he was nominated for a position as a justice of the New York Supreme Court.
+Leone was averse to the fund-raising required for political office, so in 1976, he was nominated for a position as a justice of the New York Supreme Court.
 He served from January 1977 until he retired in January 2001.

 Personal life

 Leone married Helene Morgenstern in 1966, and they had a son, Matthew.
 He died November 14, 2016.

 In popular culture

 The opening credits of the television show Welcome Back, Kotter, which was set in Brooklyn, began with the image of a large highway sign that read, "Welcome to Brooklyn, 4th Largest City in America, Hon.
 Sebastian Leone Borough President".